404mahdi/500-beginner-python-projects/black-jack/README.md

 ## 🛠️ Description

 <!--Remove the below lines and add yours -->
+recreation of the popular game blackjack in python.

 A short description about the script must be mentioned here.